emvi/gondolier/README.md

 ### Features

-* create the initial schema just from your data model defined in Go
-* update the schema just from your data model defined in Go
+* create and update your database schema just from your data model defined in Go
 * drop columns when they're no longer needed (removed in struct)
 * drop tables by passing a struct (which can be empty)